gridcoin-community/Whitepaper/Gridcoin_Markdown_Version.md

 When the Gridcoin protocol switched from proof-of-work to proof-of-stake, there was a set number of GRC which were not claimed during the fork.
 This GRC was reserved in a wallet designated for development funding.
 In July of 2017, a reimbursement process was proposed and passed for approved developer contributions.

 ### Development
 Gridcoin prioritizes inclusive open-source development that focuses on community involvement and inclusion.
 While there are a number of core developers who have proven commitment to the project over time, there is no concrete development team behind Gridcoin.
-Anyone is welcome to propose improvements and changes through the Gridcoin GitHub repositories, and if the changes are approved, they are welcome to seek reimbursement from the Gridcoin Foundation.
+Anyone is welcome to propose improvements and changes through the Gridcoin GitHub repositories, and if the changes are approved, they are welcome to seek reimbursement from the Gridcoin Foundation.[^21]

 **Paid Development**